mawrkus/pull-request-review-guide/README.md

 ### 1

 > Alan:
-> Please dont do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't.
+> Please don't do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't.
 >
 > Billy:
 > I don't understand.